iTwin/iTwinUI/.changeset/healthy-windows-whisper.md

 '@itwin/itwinui-react': patch
 ---

-Fixed a Firefox-specific bug where focus outlines were not appearing correctly around menu items (e.g. inside `ComboBox` and `Select`).
+Fixed a Firefox-specific bug where focus outlines were not appearing correctly around menu items inside `ComboBox`.